 Vegetation structure is assessed through a number of attributes tailored to each of the habitats.
-These measures assess levels of grazing and browsing, burning and Sphagnum condition.
+These measures assess levels of grazing and browsing, burning, Sphagnum condition and, for 4030 Dry heaths, growth phases of ling (Calluna vulgaris).

 5.4.1 Browsing and grazing